 Ate Vine Bags - Ate (pronounced ah-tay) vine bags are purses made of vine fibers.
 Ate Vine Bags have been treated with smoke, which brings out the oils of the fibers to give the bags a glossy finish, as well as to repel insects.
 Comes in a variety of shapes and sizes.

-Tightly woven pandanus leaves, from hala trees in Tahiti, create these beautiful lauhala bags.
-Sturdy leather handles sewn onto the bag are long enough to comfortably hang over your shoulder, or to grasp in your hand at your side.
+Lauhala Shopping Tote - Tightly woven pandanus leaves create these beautiful lauhala bags.
+Choose between woven Lauhala handles or sturdy leather handles sewn onto the bag.
+Handles are long enough to comfortably hang over your shoulder, or to grasp in your hand at your side.
 There are three sizes; small, medium, and large.

 Tightly hand-woven pandanus leaves from the Solomon Islands create these cream colored, exclusive shoulder bags.
 Varying traditional designs decorate each unique shoulder bag.
 Each weaver out of the Solomon Islands uses natural or artificial dyes to create many designs and colors to decorate these shoulder bags.

 To take a look at our full line, pricing, or to place an order, please contact Robyn at (808) 949-7371 or email email@example.com.
 We look forward to hearing from you!